 - 3.1.
-Basic form; - 3.2 protocol; - 3.3 case report form (CRF); - 3.4 for clinical trials of a medical device with no conformity marking: the relevant documentation, comprising: - Investigator's Brochure (IB), with a compilation of current clinical and non-clinical information on the product under investigation and its components; - b. list of the applicable standards for medical devices and description of all deviations: - documentation of and reasons for any deviations from the standard ISO 14155: - d. manufacturer's statement or release in accordance with Annex VIII to Directive 93/42/EEC32 or Annex 6 to Directive 90/385/EEC33: - e. confirmation that documentation is being kept available as specified in Annex VIII to Directive 93/42/EEC or Annex 6 to Directive 90/385/EEC: - f. if the sponsor of the clinical trial and the manufacturer of the product are not identical: agreement on risk management between the sponsor and manufacturer: - 3.5 for clinical trials of a medical device bearing a conformity marking which is not used in accordance with the intended purpose or the instructions: the relevant documentation, comprising: - a. information on the conformity of the medical device; - b. product information on the medical device;
+Basic form; - 3.2 protocol; - 3.3 case report form (CRF); - 3.4 for clinical trials of a medical device with no conformity marking: the relevant documentation, comprising: - a.
+Investigator's Brochure (IB), with a compilation of current clinical and non-clinical information on the product under investigation and its components, - b. list of the applicable standards for medical devices and description of all deviations, - c. documentation of and reasons for any deviations from the standard ISO 14155, - d. manufacturer's statement or release in accordance with Annex VIII to Directive 93/42/EEC41 or Annex 6 to Directive 90/385/EEC42, - e. confirmation that documentation is being kept available as specified in Annex VIII to Directive 93/42/EEC or Annex 6 to Directive 90/385/EEC, - f. if the sponsor of the clinical trial and the manufacturer of the product are not identical: agreement on risk management between the sponsor and manufacturer; - 3.5 for clinical trials of a medical device bearing a conformity marking which is not used in accordance with the intended purpose or the instructions: the relevant documentation, comprising: - a. information on the conformity of the medical device, - b. product information on the medical device, - c. risk analysis for the new use and safety measures derived therefrom,